Mar 7 03:24 UTC

 By monitoring these readings, you can better predict and observe the mesmerizing auroras, whether you're a novice or a seasoned chaser.
 Always consider local weather conditions and light pollution for the best viewing experience.

-The Kp3-4 will cover all of Iceland from 20:30.
-Viewed from Reykjavík, when active, the Aurora will be positioned between the NNW horizon and above the city.
+The Kp3 will cover all of Iceland from 23:30.
+Viewed from Reykjavík, when active, the Aurora will be positioned between the NNW horizon and the Big Dipper (Ursa Major) star constellation.
 In addition it might cover the Faroe Islands and northern-mid Scandinavia.

 Northern Lights Solar Wind Data